Highlights of This Section

 Incivility can rear its ugly head in a variety of situations.
 Not managing these situations properly can lead to staff turnover, lawsuits, negative media coverage, stagnating business growth, slow or stalled economic development, and a generally dissatisfied public.
 The League and the Minnesota City/County Management Association have compiled a variety of resources to help you spot many of the common indicators of pending incivility, help prevent it from happening, and give you the tools to help get your community back on the right track when it occurs.

 The 2016 State of the Cities Report focuses on the results of the Fiscal Conditions Survey, comparing the 2016 results with data from previous years.
 The proportion of cities that reported an improved ability to meet financial needs went down slightly from the previous year.

 Does your city have a potential labor arbitration on the horizon?
 Then you may want to research similar cases.
 The League's Arbitration Award Summaries database can help you get started.
 You can search the database by arbitrator name, arbitration type, employee group, and date to find summaries of arbitration decisions going back to December 2012.

 Search the Arbitration Award Summaries database

 Looking for examples of things other cities have done?
-You can search the League's lookup tools for collaboration and budget-balancing actions from cities across the state.
+You can search the League's lookup tools for civility, collaboration, budget-balancing, and HR action examples from cities across the state.
 You can also share actions to include from your city!